 Richard A. Anderson (State of Texas Veterans Land is located in Houston, Texas, which is among the most densely populated metropolitan areas in the nation.
-This nursing home was given an overall grade of B+.
-This turned out to be one of the top twenty nursing homes facilities in Houston.
-Based on all of the relevant data, you can do much worse than this place.
-Fortunately, this facility did not have any bad scores in any of the major categories.
-Additional information about these categories can be found below.
+Featuring an overall rating of A-, we found this facility to be one of the top ten nursing homes in Houston.
+An overall score in this range is a reliable indication of top-shelf facility.
+Based on our assessment, you can not go wrong with this nursing home.
+This facility also received very consistent grades in all four of our categories.
+Additional information about these categories is available below.

 Richard A. Anderson (State of Texas Veterans Land

 - Nursing Home

 Get pricing and details on Houston senior living options.Get Pricing